Manx shearwater: Taxonomy

 The shearwaters form part of the family Procellariidae, a widespread group containing nearly 100 species of medium to large seabirds.
-They have long, narrow wings and the characteristic “tube nose”.
+They have long, narrow wings and the characteristic "tube nose".
 Although it was considered a monotypic species, recently an endemic subspecies for the Canary Islands has been proposed P. puffinus canariensis.
 The large genus Puffinus includes several species formerly considered to be subspecies of the Manx shearwater, including the yelkouan shearwater, Balearic shearwater, Hutton's shearwater, black-vented shearwater, fluttering shearwater, Townsend's shearwater and the Hawaiian shearwater.
 Of these, the Hawaiian and possibly Townsend's shearwaters seem to be most closely related to the Manx shearwater.

 Three extinct species appear to be closely related to the Manx shearwater, the lava shearwater, the dune shearwater and Scarlett's shearwater.
 DNA recovered from the lava shearwater of the Canary Islands suggests that it is the Manx shearwater's sister species despite being significantly smaller.

 The Manx shearwater was first described by Danish zoologist Morten Thrane Brünnich as Procellaria puffinus in 1764.
 The current scientific name Puffinus derives from "puffin" and its variants, such as poffin, pophyn, and puffing, which referred to the cured carcass of the fat nestling of the shearwater, a former delicacy.
 The original usage dates from at least 1337, but from as early as 1678, the term gradually came to be used for another seabird, the Atlantic puffin.
-The current English name was first recorded in 1835 and refers to the former nesting of this species on the Isle of Man.
+The current English name was first recorded in 1835 and refers to the nesting of this species on the Calf of Man.